 Making Your DCAP Contribution Election

 - The plan also includes a “grace period” of 2.5 months following the end of the calendar year.
-If you have funds left over, you may use them from January 1 through March 15 of the following calendar year.
-You may also submit claims for reimbursement of expenses incurred during this time.
+If you have funds left over, you may continue to incur expenses from January 1 through March 15 of the following calendar year and submit claims for reimbursement of those expenses.

 - Finally, with the DCAP, an IRS “use it or lose it” rule applies.
 Be sure to estimate the amount you want to contribute with care.
 If you have money remaining in your account at the end of the plan year’s grace period, you forfeit those funds.